masalinas/poc-mdm-haproxy-oauth2/README.md

 ## Notes

-I had to start HAProxy as root inside the container if not errors like this happend after 2.4 version.
+I had to start HAProxy as root inside the container if not, errors like this happend after 2.4 version.

 ```
 [NOTICE]   (1) : haproxy version is 3.0.2-a45a8e6